SPD – Summary Plan Description & Employee Notices 2022

 1.the types of documents to which the consent would apply;

 2.that consent can be withdrawn at any time without charge;

 3.the procedures for withdrawing consent and for updating the participant’s, beneficiary’s or other individual’s address for receipt of electronically-furnished documents or other information;

 4.the right to request and obtain a paper version of an electronically-furnished document, including whether the paper version will be provided free of charge; and

 5.any hardware and software requirements for accessing and retaining the documents.

 Employers may post documents to a designated site on the Internet.
 Under this method, the employer must ensure employees have the ability to, and can access, these documents at will during and after business hours.
 Employers must provide a separate notification sent via electronic or non-electronic method to each employee notifying them of:

-2.the importance of the information contained the documents;
+2. the importance of the information contained in the documents;

 Regardless of the distribution method used, the employer should always retain evidence of the notice being given, including a copy of the notice(s), the date provided, and to whom it was provided.

-by Debbie Siddoway, HR Coach & Ken Spencer, President
+by Debbie Siddoway, HR Director & Ken Spencer, President